Nursing: Latin America/Caribbean

 Latin American nursing is based on three levels of training: (a) professional/registered, (b) technical, and (c) auxiliary.
 Nursing education in Latin America and the Caribbean includes the principles and values of universal health and primary health care.
 These principles are based on critical and complex thinking development, problem-solving, evidence-based clinical decision-making, and lifelong learning.

 Europe

 European Union

 In the European Union, the profession of nurse requires a specific professional qualification.
 The qualification of nurses responsible for general care in the EU is regulated in Directive 2005/36/EC.
 The list of regulated nursing professions is held in the regulated professions database.

 Pakistan

 Taiwan

 In Taiwan, the Ministry of Health and Welfare regulates nursing.
 The Taiwan Union of Nurses Association (TUNA) organizes nurses.

 Islam

-Historically, female nurses during the era of slavery in the Muslim world where often slaves, a tradition which continued in Saudi Arabia until the abolition of slavery in Saudi Arabia in 1962, where nursing was considered a dishonorable profession.
+Historically, female nurses during the era of slavery in the Muslim world were often slaves, a tradition which continued in Saudi Arabia until the abolition of slavery in Saudi Arabia in 1962, where nursing was considered a dishonorable profession.